-Kate Middleton And Prince William ‘Exciting News’ And Big Changes In 2017
+Kate Middleton And Prince William: ‘Exciting News’ And Big Changes In 2017

 Anmer Hall has been the royal couple’s family home and primary residence since their marriage in 2011.
 It was a place for Kate and William to raise their children away from the rush and bustle of London and the pressures of their official lives.

-The Norfolk location allowed William to carry on with his job as a pilot with the East Anglia Air Ambulance and still see lots of Kate and the children.
+The Norfolk location allowed William to carry on with his job as a pilot with East Anglia Air Ambulance, and still see lots of Kate and the children.
 For a few short years, William and his commoner wife, Middleton, were able to live a semblance of a normal life at their beloved family home.

-2017 will see Prince William “wrap his role as a pilot with the East Anglia Air Ambulance” when he finishes his two-year commitment this summer.
+The year 2017 will see Prince William wrap his role as a pilot with the East Anglia Air Ambulance when he finishes his two-year commitment this summer.

 According to Hello magazine, the prince said in the statement that his time with the Air Ambulance service was a “huge privilege” and his experiences will give him a “valuable perspective” on his royal work.
 William loved his pilot job but knows he and Kate must move on now.

-As the children grow up, their parents have to make decisions about their education as well as school.
+As the children grow up, their parents have to make decisions about their education and which schools they will attend.
 Prince George is starting school in September, and Kate and William have decided that London offers better educational opportunities for the three-and-a-half-year-old than they could find near Anmer Hall.

 [Featured Image by Matt Dunham – WPA Pool/ Getty Images]